ars0915/note/pages/C++.md

 			- Since allocator_sessions_ is a std::vector<std::unique_ptr<webrtc::PortAllocatorSession>>, each element is a std::unique_ptr<PortAllocatorSession>.
 			- Using auto& ensures that the code is efficient by **avoiding unnecessary copies** of the smart pointer.
 		- Using std::unique_ptr:
-		  	•	A std::unique_ptr is a move-only object, meaning it cannot be copied.
+			- A **std::unique_ptr is a move-only object**, meaning it cannot be copied.
 Attempting to use it without a reference (auto session) would result in a compilation error.
-		  	•	Using const auto& correctly references the std::unique_ptr without trying to copy it.
+			- Using const auto& correctly references the std::unique_ptr without trying to copy it.
-		  	4. Calling Methods via Pointer:
+		- Calling Methods via Pointer:
-		  	•	session->IsStopped() and session->StopGettingPorts(); work because session is a std::unique_ptr, and the -> operator accesses the underlying PortAllocatorSession.
+			- session->IsStopped() and session->StopGettingPorts(); work because session is a std::unique_ptr, and the -> operator accesses the underlying PortAllocatorSession.
+-